deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/business-management.md

 From good to great

-James Collins, the best-selling author, and business guru makes a telling remark in the opening paragraph of his book 'Good to great' --- "Good is the enemy of great.
+James Collins, the best-selling author, and business guru makes a telling remark in the opening paragraph of his book 'Good to great'---"Good is the enemy of great.
 We don't have great schools, principally because we have good schools.
 We don't have great governments, principally because we have good governments.
 Few people attain great lives, in large part because it is just so easy to settle for a good life.
-The vast majority of companies never become great, precisely because the vast majority become quite good --- and that is their main problem."
+The vast majority of companies never become great, precisely because the vast majority become quite good - and that is their main problem."

 Profit is not an event.
 Profit is a habit. - Mike Michalowicz